mab253/bigdata_spring24/symposium.md

 A few other things to remember:
 - Time is important.
 If you leave 20 minutes for unstructured Q&A but your audience does not have questions, this will mean you did not present enough material.
 - Similarly, if you have 1 hour's worth of material ...  **we will need to cut you off at 30 min!** _Practice_ your presentation so you know how much time you have and will need.
-- Know your audience: this is not a general presentation, but a real event with a real audience of people you know!
+- **Speak to your audience**: this is not a general presentation, but a real event with a real audience of people you know!
 We have some shared experience with big data tools through this course, so we operate on a shared foundation.
 This is also a graduate-level course - so your introduction should be at a level that is challenging and interesting for your audience of peers.
+- Show us some of your personality and your interest in the topic that you chose - how did you follow your curiosity to develop your research?
+- You are not expected to be an expert at this point.
+You may also include your questions and your sense of "work-in-progress."
+Your classmates' feedback could help you determine the direction of further work.

 Examples of ~30 min. talks:
 - [Stanford Seminar, introduction to PyWren](https://www.youtube.com/watch?v=dkdKeoFYpn4) (serverless functions for big data) - this one is a little long but has a strong balance of introduction and techinical depth, classroom seminar setting very much like our goal